International & Comparative Law

 Travel and Accommodations

 A prospective Visiting Scholar must arrange his or her travel and residence accommodations.
 While individuals at KU law school may be of assistance in either or both of these matters, such assistance is not to be expected.
+On-campus housing for Visiting Scholars is limited.
+More information about on-campus housing is available through International Support Services.

 Study Abroad Opportunities